Jack Suwinski Player Props: Pirates vs. Reds

 Jack Suwinski At The Plate

-- Suwinski is batting .263 with a double, five home runs and eight walks.
+- Suwinski has a double, five home runs and nine walks while hitting .244.

-- In eight of 13 games this season (61.5%), Suwinski has reached safely via hit, and that includes multiple hits twice.
+- This season, Suwinski has posted at least one hit in eight of 14 games (57.1%), and had multiple hits twice.

-- Looking at the 13 games he has played this year, he's went deep in four of them (30.8%), and in 10.4% of his trips to the plate.
+- Looking at the 14 games he has played this season, he's homered in four of them (28.6%), and in 9.6% of his trips to the dish.

-- Suwinski has driven in a run in seven games this year (53.8%), including two games with multiple runs batted in.
+- Suwinski has driven in a run in seven games this season (50.0%), including two games with multiple runs batted in.

-- In five of 13 games this season, he has scored, including multiple runs once.
+- In six of 14 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.